Today's Articles

 *Michaele Pride was born on this date in 1956.
 She is a Black architect and educator.

 She graduated from John F. Kennedy High School in Granada Hills in 1974 and received her Bachelor of Architecture from Arizona State University in 1981.
 Pride started the first woman-owned and operated architecture firm in California.
 At about the same time, Pride married and had a son, Bryant.
-She was commissioned along with others to redesign the community areas of Los Angeles ruined by the Rodney King Riots in 1992.
+In 1992, she and others were commissioned to redesign the community areas of Los Angeles ruined by the Rodney King Riots.

 After seven years as principal of her firm in Los Angeles, Pride-Wells moved to Kentucky in 1996 as director of the University of Kentucky’s community design center in downtown Lexington; she became the first African American woman to head an architecture program in a majority institution.
 As the inaugural director of the Downtown Design Center in the UK, she developed operational policies and created the Lexington Research Roundtable.
 She directed many projects addressing critical housing and urban design issues throughout Kentucky.